Rocket U-boat

 The Rocket U-boat was a series of military projects undertaken by Nazi Germany during the Second World War.
 The projects, which were undertaken at Peenemünde Army Research Center, aimed to develop submarine-launched rockets, flying bombs and missiles.
-The German Navy did not use submarine-launched rockets or missiles from U-boats against targets at sea or ashore.
+The Kriegsmarine (German Navy) did not use submarine-launched rockets or missiles from U-boats against targets at sea or ashore.
 These projects never reached combat readiness before the war ended.